idirlab/freebases/README.md

 ### Experiments Scripts

-We did expeiments on the four variants of Freebase as well as FB15K and FB-15K-237 using link prediction models like TransE, DistMult, ComplEx, RotatE, etc. The scripts to run the experiments are at ExperimentsScripts/ ending with .sh.
-An example of running DistMult model on FB1 is as below.
+We did experiments on the four variants of Freebase as well as FB15K and FB-15K-237 using link prediction models like TransE, DistMult, ComplEx, RotatE, etc. The scripts to run the experiments are at ExperimentsScripts/ ending with .sh.
+An example of running the DistMult model on FB1 is as below.

 ``
 dglke_train --model_name DistMult --dataset Freebase --data_path ./data --format udd_hrt  \